JainamGala02/GRE-AT/README.md

 Preview:

-This project is a fully responsive Quiz App built using Python's Flask for the backend and custom HTML CSS for the frontend.
+This project is a fully responsive GRE WebApp built using Python's Flask for the backend and custom HTML CSS for the frontend.

 Features:
 - Login and Register to give a test